sturobson/squealer/README.md

 - [x] Browsersync so it works on devices
 - [ ] Make Styleguide a bit more 'me' rather than the node-kss template.
+- [ ] Documentation on setting it up.